MicrosoftDocs/fabric-docs/docs/real-time-hub/add-source-postgresql-database-cdc.md

 # Add PostgreSQL Database CDC as source in Real-time hub
 This article describes how to add PostgreSQL Database Change Data Capture (CDC) as an event source in Fabric Real-time hub.

-The PostgreSQL Database Change Data Capture (CDC) source connector for Microsoft Fabric event streams allows you to capture a snapshot of the current data in a PostgreSQL database.
+The PostgreSQL Database Change Data Capture (CDC) source connector for Microsoft Fabric Eventstreams allows you to capture a snapshot of the current data in a PostgreSQL database.
 The connector then monitors and records any future row-level changes to this data.

 [!INCLUDE [preview-note](./includes/preview-note.md)]